Kayaking Calories Burned: Calm Water, River, 30 & 60 Min

 How We Calculate Calories Burned During Kayaking

-For kayaking with a MET value of 5, the calculation works as follows: If you weigh 160 lbs (72.6 kg) and do kayaking for 30 minutes (0.5 hours), you would burn approximately 182 calories.
+For kayaking, calm flatwater / easy pace with a MET value of 3, the calculation works as follows: If you weigh 160 lbs (72.6 kg) and do kayaking for 30 minutes (0.5 hours), you would burn approximately 114 calories.

 Keep in mind that actual calorie expenditure can vary by 15-20% based on factors like fitness level, exercise intensity, environmental conditions, and individual metabolic differences.
-The MET value of 5 for kayaking represents an average across typical conditions and effort levels.
+The selected MET value of 3 for kayaking, calm flatwater / easy pace represents an average across typical conditions and effort levels.
 Your actual burn may be higher or lower depending on how vigorously you perform the activity.

 Kayaking vs. Other Activities